-A vegetarian dish where hearty vegetables such as daikon, kabocha squash, eggplant and Koya dofu are slowly simmered in plenty of lightly seasoned broth, then left to cool to soak up the flavors.
+A vegetarian dish where hearty vegetables such as daikon, kabocha squash, eggplant, and Koya dofu are slowly simmered in plenty of lightly seasoned broth and then left to cool to soak up the flavors.
 When the ingredients are cooked in a thin dashi broth, it is called Nibitashi (煮浸し).

 🔪 Cook JOC Fukumeni Recipes: